cudoventures/cudos-docs/docs/node/overview/validating.md

 At least 3 separate machines are required to run each node. **Validator**, **Sentry** (at least one) and **Seed** (at least one)

 #### 2. [Join Testnet](/docs/node/prerequisites/join-testnet)
-It is highly recommended that you set up a Private local testnet first to get familiar with the setup process, and provide an environment for testing.
-Proceeding to Public Testnet allows you to operate in an environment where critical changes are tested prior to deployment to Mainnet.
+Joining Testnet allows you to operate in an environment without cost i.e. using CUDOS Testnet Tokens.

 #### 3. [Request 2M CUDOS Test tokens](/docs/node/prerequisites/stake-req)
 Join Cudos official Discord [#validator-chat channel](https://discord.com/channels/593796681103966208/849951329174421504) to get support and to request 2M CUDOS Test tokens.

-### Create a Validator
+### Build a Standalone Validator (Testnet)

 #### 4. [Build a Full node](/docs/node/run-node/run-full-node)
-Start with a Full node which is converted to a Validator node at 6.
+Start with a Full node which is converted to a Validator node.

 #### 5. [Set up a Keyring](/docs/node/run-node/prepare-node-for-validating)
 This step allows the secure holding and management of keys.